01101010110/proot-distro-scripts/README.md

 # Proot-Distro Scripts

 This repository contains scripts that are able to be executed using one line of code, and without having to preinstall anything other than the Termux app and Termux-x11 viewing app.
-The scripts will install everything needed from a fresh Termux install, to setup the user's desired termux or proot-distro linux environment.
-Additional scripts are provided in the Miscellanious section below to add xrdp or vnc support to your environment, so you can connect to your environment with a computer.
+The scripts will install everything needed from a fresh Termux install, to setup the user's desired Termux or proot-distro Linux environment.
+Additional scripts are provided in the Miscellanious section below to add xRDP or VNC support to your environment, so you can connect to your environment with a computer.

 ### Features